-File name Description TorrentSuite <date>.log</date> A log file with information related to some actions on the server, including creation of , user sign-ins and sign-outs, failed attempts to sign-in or sign-out.
+File name Description ApplicationLog <date>.log</date> A log file with information related to some actions in the Genexus TM Software, including user sign-ins and sign-outs and failed attempts to sign-in or sign-out.
 InstrumentGX5_date.log A log of activity on the sequencer instrument.
 InstrumentPurif_date.log A log of activity on the purification instrument.